Arkady23/https.net/README.md

              files compressed using gzip method of the name.expansion.gz type are supported, for example - index.html.gz or library.js.gz etc.
-     -c      Name of the file containing the PFX certificate for the TLS 1.3     kornienko.ru.pfx protocol without a password.
+     -c      Name of the file containing the PFX certificate for the TLS 1.3     kornienko.ru.pfx protocol.
 If the path is not specified, the certificate is searched for in the folder where the https.net server is located and in the root folder containing the domains.
+     -pfx-enc
+             Encrypted password for the PFX certificate (specified in -c).
+             The string must be pre-encrypted using the protect.net.exe.
+     -cloudflare-enc                                                             ***
+             Encrypted Cloudflare API token for automatic deployment of AAAA DNS records.
+The string must be pre-encrypted using the protect.net.exe.
      -p      Port for https-connection.
 Zero to disable this connection.
 8880 -p1     Port for http-connection.
 Zero to disable this connection.
 8443 -b      Size of read/write buffers.
 131072